scduvall/acrylic-monkeys/Web Design/readme.md

 Tasks
 --------------------------
-- Make two more variants on the banner/header and use JavaScript to cycle through them with a timeout function
 - Create a landing page and include the Form Manipulation document as an article within the web domain
-- Test sources of cross-browser issues with Internet Explorer and find alternative solutions